kamilburda/batcher/dev/_pages/Usage.md

 * Drag and drop images and folders from a file explorer application to the area under `Input Images`.
 * Copy and paste images and folders from a file explorer application to the area under `Input Images`.
 Note that you must click on the area first.
 * Copy and paste images and folders from a text file, each on a separate line to the area under `Input Images`.
 Note that you must click on the area first.
 Any files and folders that do not exist are ignored.
-* Press the `Add...` button to add files or folders.
+* Press the `+` button to add files or folders.

 Files with a file extension not recognized by Batcher will be filtered by default.
-If you use a third-party file load plug-in, uncheck `Recognized file formats`.
+If you use a third-party file load plug-in, uncheck the `Recognized file formats` condition.

 You will be warned if you add folder(s) containing too many files or e.g. an entire drive.
 This is a safeguard against accidentally adding an undesired folder.

-You can remove input images and folders by selecting them and pressing Delete or by pressing `Remove... → Remove Selected`.
-You can clear the entire input list by pressing `Remove... → Remove All` or selecting everything with Ctrl + A and then pressing Delete.
+You can remove input images and folders by selecting them and pressing Delete or by pressing `- → Remove Selected`.
+You can clear the entire input list by pressing `- → Remove All` or selecting everything with Ctrl + A and then pressing Delete.

 By default, the renamed images (as they would be named on export) are displayed.
-To show their original names, check `Show Original Names`.
+To show their original names, press the arrow button and check `Show Original Names`.